ncatlab/nlab-content/pages/7/6/9/4/24967/content.md

 which states that if $\phi$ is known then $\phi$ is true.
 Truth is generally taken to be a precondition of knowledge.

 A much more contentious issue in the field is whether to admit an epistemic version of axiom (4).
-This corresponds to
+Known as the _[[KK principle]]_ or _KK thesis_, this corresponds to

 $$
 \mathbf{4}: K \phi \to K K \phi,
 $$

 which states that when $\phi$ is known to be true then it is also known that it is known.
+T

 {#EvenPossible} It is even possible to challenge the admission of two of the most fundamental modal axioms, axioms (N) and (K).
 These correspond to